Affordability

 If you're an in-state student, our Affordability Calculators will allow you to estimate the cost of a UMass education.
 By entering a few pieces of financial data, you'll receive a custom estimate based on the latest financial enrollment calculations.

-Just last year, UMass students received a total of nearly $1 billion in financial aid, including university, federal, state and private financial aid.
-UMass in-state students received 81 percent of all university-generated financial aid.
+Just last year, UMass students received more than $1.1 billion in financial aid, including university, federal, state and private financial aid.
+UMass in-state students received 77 percent of all university-generated financial aid.

-Since President Meehan assumed the presidency in 2015, UMass has increased its commitment to financial aid by more than $70 million.
+Since President Meehan assumed the presidency in 2015, UMass has increased its university-generated aid by more than 79% while tuition and fees have grown by only 34%.
 This increase in aid reflects the university’s ongoing effort to make a world-class UMass education even more affordable and accessible to students from all backgrounds.

 Financial Resources at UMass